 I. Proposal

-6. In model test report No. 1 A, replace the fourth footnote to page 50 with: “Nature and thickness of materials constituting the body walls, from the interior to the exterior, as a schematic diagram, mode of construction, etc.” and indicate the density and thermal conductivity λ of the insulating foam used, specifying that this part is to be completed by the test sponsor.
+6. In model test report No. 1 A, replace the fourth footnote to page 50 with: “Composition and thickness of materials constituting the body walls, from the interior to the exterior, as a schematic diagram, mode of construction, etc.” and indicate the density and thermal conductivity λ of the insulating foam used, specifying that this part is to be provided by the test applicant.

-7. In model test report No. 1 B, replace the fourth footnote to page 52 with: “Nature and thickness of materials constituting the tank walls, from the interior to the exterior, as a schematic diagram, mode of construction, etc.” and indicate the density and thermal conductivity λ of the insulating foam used, specifying that this part is to be completed by the test sponsor.
+7. In model test report No. 1 B, replace the fourth footnote to page 52 with: “Composition and thickness of materials constituting the tank walls, from the interior to the exterior, as a schematic diagram, mode of construction, etc.” and indicate the density and thermal conductivity λ of the insulating foam used, specifying that this part is to be provided by the test applicant.

 II.
 Justification